Biomedical Research and Global Health

 The program is open to 11th and 12th grade students in the Highline, Federal Way, Tukwila and Tahoma school districts.
 Successful completion of high school biology is highly recommended.

 Class meets Monday through Friday during the academic school year in the Health Sciences Building at Puget Sound Skills Center (PSSC) in Burien.
 District transportation to and from PSSC is provided from a student’s home high school.

 Two class sessions are available: AM (7:55–10:25 a.m.) and PM (11:15 a.m.–1:45 p.m.).

-Registration is currently open for the 2021-2022 school year.
-To register, students should talk to their school guidance counselor or call PSSC at 206-631-7300.
+Registration is currently open for the 2022-2023 school year.
+To register, students should complete and submit the online application.
+Students with questions about the program should talk to their school guidance counselor or call PSSC at 206-631-7300.